 (Related: Above, Matt Killen demonstrated a similar tip in the September, 2010 issue of Golf Digest)

-Editor's note: This is a neat tip, and one that I had not heard before--turning your back foot so radically out that it is perpendicular to your front foot.
+*Editor's note: This is a neat tip, and one that I had not heard before--turning your back foot so radically out that it is perpendicular to your front foot.
 That really will encourage a fuller hip turn so your arms and club will swing more around your body.
-From there you can deliver the club on an inside path to the ball.
+From there you can deliver the club **on an inside path to the ball. * *The drill is kind of like wearing braces on your teeth.
+You need to wear a retainer until the movement of the teeth becomes permanent.
+Likewise, you'll need to turn your back foot out until your inside-out path becomes permanent.

 This tip will work for most slicers because an outside-in downswing path almost always results in the clubface being open to that path at impact (otherwise you'd hit pulls or pull-hooks).
 If you are able to successfully correct your path and start swinging the club from inside the target line to outside the target line past impact, you'll start rotating the clubface so it squares up at impact.
 Otherwise, you'll hit pushes and push-fades.
 In other words, you can't just fix your path.
 It has to coincide with the squaring of the clubface, but over time that should happen automatically.*